pragyaangaur/HellBot/README.md

 - Reduce chat being spammed with commands

 If you'd like to contribute to any of these areas, pull requests are always welcome.

----

-## Contributing

-Bug reports, feature requests, and pull requests are encouraged.

-Whether it's improving the pathfinding, adding support for new structures, fixing edge cases, or making the bot more robust, contributions of all sizes are appreciated.

----

-## License

-This project is licensed under the MIT License.
-See `LICENSE.md` for more information.